 For those of you who don’t mind being a little outside the city, then this luxurious nature resort is your best option.
 Being 30 minutes from downtown Seattle, Salish Lodge and Spa is actually situated on the top of the almost 270-meter Snoqualmie Falls.

 You’ll also have direct access to skiing, swimming, and hiking nearby.
-This is certainly the best place for spending a romantic anniversary in Seattle.
+This is definitely the best place to spend a romantic anniversary in Seattle.
 Read more about it in my review of Salish Lodge.